pglen/pydbase/README.md

   To drive the blockchain, just use the append method.
 Th database will calculate all the hashes, integrate it into the existing chain with the new item getting a backlink field.
-This field is calulated based upon the previous record's hash and the previous record frozen date.
+This field is calulated based upon the previous record's hash and the previous record's frozen date.
 This assures that identical data will have a different hash, so data cannot be anticipated based upon its hash alone.
+The hash is done with 256 bits, assumed to be very secure.

 To drive it:

         core = twinchain.TwinChain()    # Takes an optional file name
-        #core.core_verbose = verbose    # Give details as it operates
         core.append("The payload")      # Arbitrary data

     Block chain layer on top of twincore.